-This study has reinforced a general tenet in sociology - context matters.
+This study has reinforced a general tenet in sociology - "context matters."
 Our results demonstrate that residents of states with more fundamentalists hold more conservative gender attitudes.
-This contextual effect remains strong even after controlling for individual-level variables and compositional effects.
-As the proportion of fundamentalists in an area increases, both fundamentalists and especially nonfundamentalists exhibit more conservative gender attitudes.
+This contextual effect remains strong even after controlling for individual-level variables, or a compositional effect.
+As the proportion of fundamentalists in an area increases, both fundamentalists and especially non-fundamentalists exhibit more conservative gender attitudes.

-While this study documents the relationship between the proportion of fundamentalists and gender attitudes, it cannot clarify how this relationship is maintained.
-How are fundamentalist messages on gender roles being distributed?
+While this study documents the relationship between proportion fundamentalists and gender attitudes, it cannot clarify how this relationship is maintained.
+How are fundamentalist messages regarding gender roles being distributed?
 Institutionally, through media, public school systems, and political policy?
 Interactively, through social relationships and networks that include more conservative contacts?
-Or indirectly, through observation of fewer female models in the local social structure?
-In other words, how do more conservative gender attitudes become the contextual norm in an area?
+Or indirectly, through observation of fewer female models the contextual "norm" in an area?

-We also have not been able to adequately address an alternative interpretation of the state-level effects, residence selection.
-It may be that people with conservative gender attitudes are more likely to migrate to states where fundamentalism prevails and less likely to migrate away.
-The proportion of fundamentalists in an area may not change people's gender attitudes, but it might select out people who have more conservative gender attitudes.
+We also have not been able to adequately address an alternative, area selection, interpretation of the state-level effects.
+It may be that people with conservative gender attitudes are more likely to migrate to states where fundamentalism prevails, and less likely to migrate away.
+The proportion fundamentalist in an area may not change people's gender attitudes, but it might select out people who have more conservative gender attitudes.
 What types of people migrate to Alabama or to Massachusetts?
 What types of people leave those areas?
-It seems likely that religious and gender attitudes may play a role in migrants' decisions about where they would feel most comfortable living or whether they want to leave a place.
-These migration decisions would also show up in our analyses as contextual effects.
-If people with liberal gender attitudes are more likely to avoid Bible Belt states and if people with traditional gender attitudes find those states more appealing, then selective migration would produce an apparent contextual association between religion and gender attitudes even after controlling for individual religious beliefs, affiliations, and practices.
+It seems likely that religious and gender attitudes may play a role in migrants' decisions about where they would feel most comfortable living or whether they want to leave a place at all.
+The migration decisions would also show up in our analyses as contextual effects.
+If people with liberal gender attitudes are more likely to avoid Bible Belt states and if people with traditional gender attitudes find those states more appealing, then selective migration would produce a "contextual" association between religion and gender attitudes even after controlling for individual religious beliefs, affiliations, and practices.

-Our conclusion that an independent contextual effect exists may also be disproved by a more extensive set of individual-level controls - this is the basis of Hauser's (1970) argument against the existence of contextual effects.
+Our conclusion of an independent contextual effect may also be reversed by a more extensive array of individual-level controls - this is the basis of Hauser's (1970) argument against the existence of contextual effects.
 Perhaps our contextual effect is just the residual of unmeasured compositional effects.
 Our individual-level indicators are vulnerable to measurement errors, and more complex individual-level variables might change our findings.
-For instance, expanding the individual-level variables to include those that capture family socialization - such as parents' religious affiliation or parents' socioeconomic status - could reduce the fundamentalist contextual effect.
-Nevertheless, our full model incorporates a full set of the major individual-level variables that have been documented to have significant effects on gender attitudes, and they can account for only half the state differences.
+For instance, expanding the individual-level variables to include those that capture family socialization, such as parents' religious affiliation, parents' socioeconomic status and so on, could reduce the fundamentalist contextual effect.
+Nevertheless, our full model incorporates a significant effects on gender attitudes, and they can only account for half of the state differences.

 While more individual-level variables might reduce the contextual effect, better state-level data would strengthen it.
-Future studies of contextual-level fundamentalism and individuals' gender attitudes could benefit from data that provides a tighter definition of fundamentalism and more state-level data such as church attendance, biblical literalness, and fundamentalist self-identification (Woodberry & Smith 1998).
+Future studies of contextual-level fundamentalism and individuals' gender attitudes could benefit from data that provides a tighter definition of fundamentalism, and more state-level data such as church attendance, biblical literalness, and self-defined fundamentalist identification (Woodberry and Smith 1998).
 Extended research into the proportion fundamentalist effect as it varies across sex and race could produce a more complex understanding of these interactions.
-For example, what is the proportion fundamentalist effect on the gender attitudes of African American men versus African American women?
+For example, what is the proportion fundamentalist effect on the gender attitudes of African-American men versus women?